CNCDP Commitment to Diversity

 - Expressed interest in a research career

-- Available to attend the activities of the Minority Research Scholars Program during the week of October 2nd, including events (CNCDP-K12 retreat and NDC Symposium) prior to the Child Neurology Society Annual Meeting
+- Available to attend the activities of the Minority Research Scholars Program, CNCDP-K12 Retreat and NDC Symposium being held October 12th - 14th, 2018 prior to the Child Neurology Society Annual Meeting, October 15th - 18th, 2018.

 Note: Individuals who already have K08, K23, or K12 funding are not eligible.